Sandy, the fireworks are hailin' over Little Eden tonight

 This pier lights our carnival life on the water

-I remember, Sandy girl, now baby
+I remember Sandy girl, na, na, na, na, na baby

-Sandy, that waitress I was seeing lost her desire for me
+Sandy that waitress I was seeing lost her desire for me

-I spoke with her last night, she said she won't set herself on fire for me anymore
+She said she won't set herself on fire for me anymore

-She worked that joint under the boardwalk, she was always the girl you saw boppin' down the beach with the radio
+She was always the girl you saw boppin' down the beach with the radio

-The kids say last night she was dressed like a star in one of them cheap little seaside bars and I saw her parked with Loverboy out on the Kokomo
+The kids say last night she was dressed like a star

-Did you hear the cops finally busted Madam Marie for tellin' fortunes better than they do
+Did you hear the cops finally busted Madame Marie

-For me this boardwalk life's through, babe
+For me this boardwalk life is through, babe

 You ought to quit this scene too